Studying online (if an online offering is shown below)

 - Description

-This unit examines the foreign policy directions of Middle Eastern and South Asian states in the contemporary international system.
-Students explore the context in which these states conduct their foreign relations: historical links between these states, the impact of colonisation and postcolonisation in shaping their identities, and the relationship between them and the changing dynamics of international politics are considered.
-The unit focuses on questions of state and human security, and explores how major and small states in these regions have responded to international pressures in the post-Cold War world.
-It explores the nature and limits of growing interdependence between South Asia and the Middle East in political, social, cultural and economic spheres with reference to select case studies.
-Students are given the opportunity to discuss the impact of the globalising world on the nature and limits of cooperation and competition between these states with reference to two sets of issues: (1) human security issues such as migrant workers, child trafficking, population control, women's rights and food security; and (2) developments in Palestine, Kashmir, Afghanistan and the Arab Spring.
+This unit examines the politics of Middle Eastern and South Asian states in the contemporary international world.
+Students explore the context in which these states change and interact with each other: historical links between these societies, the impact of colonisation, globalisation and war in shaping their identities, and the relationship between them and the changing dynamics of international politics are considered.
+The unit focuses on questions of epistemology, colonialism and collective identity.
+It explores the nature and limits of growing interdependence between South Asia and the Middle East in political, social, cultural and economic spheres.
 Students are encouraged to link contemporary developments in these regions with available literature, so that they appreciate the value of ongoing knowledge acquisition, and develop the ability to critically analyse available ideas and discourses.

 - Credit